dojo/framework/docs/en/outline/supplemental.md

 Similarly as not all elements within a DOM are visible to users, Dojo widgets are not exclusively focused on providing a user interface, but can also serve any behind-the-scenes requirements to implement the full range of application functionality.

-See the [Creating Dojo Widgets reference guide] for information on how to create widgets within your application.
+See the [Creating Dojo Widgets reference guide](/learn/creating-widgets/widget-fundamentals) for information on how to create widgets within your application.

 ## TypeScript modules

 Dojo widgets can be represented either as render function factories or TypeScript classes, and are typically contained within a single TypeScript module.
-The module encapsulates most of what constitutes the widget, including its behavior and semantic representation within a [virtualized DOM].
+The module encapsulates most of what constitutes the widget, including its behavior and semantic representation within a [virtualized DOM](/learn/creating-widgets/rendering-widgets#working-with-the-vdom).

-Widgets provide an API to external consumers via a [properties] interface.
+Widgets provide an API to external consumers via a [properties](/learn/creating-widgets/configuring-widgets-through-properties) interface.
 This interface serves as both a list of state fields that can be injected into the widget from others that compose it, as well as any functions that can be called if the widget needs to notify other parts of the application when an event occurs, such as a change in state.

 ## CSS modules